ISISComputingGroup/ibex_developers_manual/Migrate-an-Instrument-Control-PC.md

 1. Check the computer that IBEX will be installed on ensuring that it has enough hard disk space.
 1. As the target cycle approaches
    1. set up a PC to test the new version of IBEX.
-      1. create IBEX configurations to correspond to their SECI equivalents
+      1. create IBEX configurations to correspond to their SECI equivalents (add to checklist)
-      1. create genie-python scripts to correspond to their Open-Genie equivalents
+      1. create genie-python scripts to correspond to their Open-Genie equivalents (add to checklist)
       1. test these configurations & scripts on the test PC
       1. demonstrate the configurations & scripts to the instrument scientists and check that they are happy with the migrated configurations & scripts
    1. arrange one or more training sessions with the scientists to help them understand how to